python/cpython/Doc/library/multiprocessing.shared_memory.rst

    >>> smm.shutdown()  # Calls unlink() on sl, raw_shm, and another_sl

-The following example depicts a potentially more convenient pattern for using :class:`SharedMemoryManager` objects via the :keyword:`with` statement to ensure that all shared memory blocks are released after they are no longer
+The following example depicts a potentially more convenient pattern for using :class:`~multiprocessing.managers.SharedMemoryManager` objects via the :keyword:`with` statement to ensure that all shared memory blocks are released after they are no longer needed:
-needed:

 .. doctest::
    :options: +SKIP